TEFI

 TEFI (ТЭФИ) is an annual award given in the Russian television industry, presented by the Russian Academy of Television.
 It has been awarded since 1994.
-TEFI is presented in various sectors (up to 50 nominations in 2008), such as television shows, notable people in the television industry, journalists, channels.
+TEFI is presented in various sectors (up to 50 nominations in 2008), such as television shows, notable people in the television industry, journalists, or channels.
 The winners are awarded the Orpheus statuette created by Ernst Neizvestny.
 It can be considered the Russian analogue of the Emmy Awards.
-The 2002 Edition was postponed to January 31, 2003 due to the Moscow theater hostage crisis.
+The 2002 Edition was postponed to 31 January 2003 due to the Moscow theater hostage crisis.